murimaa/openwrt-ap-management/EXAMPLE-USAGE.md

 ## Best Practices

 1. **Always test first:** Use `-d` (dry run) before actual deployment
-2. **Use version control:** Keep your router configs in git
+2. **Use version control:** Keep your access point configs in git
-3. **Use common overrides wisely:** Put hardware-specific settings in `common-overrides.conf`, router-specific settings in individual router configs
+3. **Use common overrides wisely:** Put hardware-specific settings in `common-overrides.conf`, AP-specific settings in individual access point configs
 4. **Plan your VLANs:** Design your VLAN structure before deployment - changing VLANs later requires network reconfiguration
 5. **Test network first:** Deploy networks before wireless to ensure VLAN structure is correct
 6. **Set country code only if needed:** Country code has no default - only set `COUNTRY_CODE` if your deployment requires it
 7. **Document changes:** Add comments explaining why you made specific overrides
-8. **Test incrementally:** Deploy to one router first, then expand
+8. **Test incrementally:** Deploy to one access point first, then expand
-9. **Keep backups:** Router configs are small, keep backups of working configurations
+9. **Keep backups:** Access point configs are small, keep backups of working configurations
-10. **Use descriptive names:** Router names should match their physical location/purpose
+10. **Use descriptive names:** Access point names should match their physical location/purpose
 11. **Consistent naming:** Use consistent naming schemes for easy management
 12. **Map SSIDs to VLANs:** Ensure wireless network names match VLAN network names for proper mapping